-Outages that are caused by tree contacts are mitigated with a cycled five (5) year Vegetation Management Program.
-In order to achieve this 5-year cycle, NBHDL's approach to vegetation management has changed from primarily trimming/topping to performing full removals in order to address the high number of large trees located in close proximity to live conductors.
+Outages that are caused by tree contacts are mitigated with a cyclical Vegetation Management Program.
+NBHDL's goal is to achieve a new standard of a 5-year cycle, by changing from primarily trimming/topping to performing full removals in order to address the high number of large trees located in close proximity to live conductors.
 Once all areas within NBHDL's service territory are completed to the new standard, it is expected that the overall number of tree related outages will be reduced and in turn, since trees will be at a much greater separation from poles and high voltage lines, there will be a reduction in the potential of animal contact situations (reducing foreign interference outages).
 In addition, the new standards will help reduce tree related damage in storm situations and make the system safer for the general public and Power Line Maintainers.

 As a proud and active member of the North Bay community, NBHDL has committed to doing its part in restoring the tree canopy in the urban part of the City.
 As such, NBHDL has continued to maintain efforts to re-green the City while addressing the need for safe tree clearance with respect to power lines.
-In 2017, NBHDL planted over 100 new trees as part of the re-greening campaign.
+In 2018, NBHDL planted over 100 new trees as part of the re-greening campaign, bringing the total since inception to 492.